pheldring/pheldring.github.io/_posts/2020-09-10-welcome-to-jekyll.markdown

 ---

 ## Read 25 Books
-* Sex at Dawn by Christopher Ryan and Cacilda Jethá
+1. Sex at Dawn by Christopher Ryan and Cacilda Jethá
-* Talking to Strangers by Malcom Gladwell
+2. Talking to Strangers by Malcom Gladwell
-* A Random Walk Down Wall Street by Burton Malkiel
+3. A Random Walk Down Wall Street by Burton Malkiel
-* Thinking Fast and Slow by Daniel Kahneman
+4. Thinking Fast and Slow by Daniel Kahneman
-* A Midsummer Night's Dream by William Shakespeare
+5. A Midsummer Night's Dream by William Shakespeare
-* Nudge by Richard H. Thaler and Cass R. Sunstein
+6. Nudge by Richard H. Thaler and Cass R. Sunstein
-* The Ride of a Lifetime by Robert Iger
+7. The Ride of a Lifetime by Robert Iger
-* On Tyranny - Twenty Lessons from the Twentieth Century by Timothy Snyder
+8. On Tyranny - Twenty Lessons from the Twentieth Century by Timothy Snyder
-* Try 30 New Restaurants

 ## Complete All 3 Korean Made Simple Books
 * Read Korean Made Simple 1 and Korean Made Simple 2